-- o An additional allowance of 50% of the fixed salary cost of new employees - An additional allowance of 50% of marketing costs, subject to agreement by the Income Tax Office that it is validly incurred in marketing for purposes of the business - An additional 60% deduction is given for qualifying training costs.
-(For accounting periods prior to 1 July 2021, the additional deduction is 50%).
+- o An additional allowance of 50% of the fixed salary cost of new employees - An additional 60% deduction is given for qualifying training costs.
+(For accounting periods prior to 1 July 21, the additional deduction is 50%).

 A deduction is available of up to £6,000 over two years for the cost of any solar or wind energy installations.